Coarse Personalization: Surplus calculation details

 where added and subtracted $E[Y_{i}|\boldsymbol{x}_{i},0]$, or the expected outcome under no treatment, to get to the last line.
-Thus, the change in total surplus for individual $i$ from coarse personalization over the fully granular case is just the difference in the continuous CATE evaluated at $\tilde{t}_{i,1}$ and $t_{i,1}^{*}$.
-If $\tau_{1}(\boldsymbol{x}_{i},t)$ is increasing in $t$, then the total surplus for individual $i$ will increase if $\tilde{t}_{i,1}>t_{i,1}$ or her assigned treatment level is higher than the individual's fully granular optimal treatment level.
-Similarly, if $\tau_{1}(\boldsymbol{x}_{i},t)$ is decreasing in $t$, then the total surplus for individual $i$ will increase if $\tilde{t}_{i,1}<t_{i,1}$ or the individual's assigned treatment level is lower than the individual's fully granular optimal treatment level.
-Thus, the change total surplus can either increase or decrease for individuals under coarse personalization.
+Thus, the change in total surplus for individual $i$ from coarse personalization over the full personalization is just the difference in the continuous CATE evaluated at $\tilde{t}_{i,1}$ and $t_{i,1}^{*}$.
+If $\tau_{1}(\boldsymbol{x}_{i},t)$ is increasing in $t$, then the total surplus for individual $i$ will increase if $\tilde{t}_{i,1}>t_{i,1}$ or her assigned treatment level is higher than the individual's full personalization level.
+Similarly, if $\tau_{1}(\boldsymbol{x}_{i},t)$ is decreasing in $t$, then the total surplus for individual $i$ will increase if $\tilde{t}_{i,1}<t_{i,1}$ or the individual's assigned treatment level is lower than the individual's full personalization level.
+Thus, total surplus can either increase or decrease for individuals under coarse personalization when compared to full personalization.